AdobeDocs/commerce-operations.en/help/configuration/cache/use-varnish-cache.md

    You should refresh the cache and also periodically delete everything in the `generated/code` and `generated/metadata` directories.
 For information on refreshing the cache, see the next section.

-## Configure Magento to purge Varnish
+## Configure Commerce to purge Varnish

-Magento purges Varnish hosts after you configure Varnish hosts using the [`magento setup:config:set`](https://devdocs.magento.com/guides/2.4/install-gde/install/cli/install-cli-subcommands-deployment.html) command.
+Commerce purges Varnish hosts after you configure Varnish hosts using the [`magento setup:config:set`](https://devdocs.magento.com/guides/2.4/install-gde/install/cli/install-cli-subcommands-deployment.html) command.

 You can use the optional parameter `--http-cache-hosts` parameter to specify a comma-separated list of Varnish hosts and listen ports.
 Configure all Varnish hosts, whether you have one or many.
 (Do not separate hosts with a space character.)